RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK5802/Datasheet/README.md

 #####  WisBlock Interface Connector

-The figure below shows the pin order of the IO connector on the module.
+**Figure 3** shows the pin order of the IO connector on the module.
 Through this connector, the RAK5802 module is attached to the WisBoard baseboard.

 <rk-img
   src="/assets/images/wisblock/rak5802/datasheet/wisconnector-pins.png"